albertosantagostino/ITAQA-air-quality-aggregator/README.md

 **Why make this project?
 Why not reuse one of the already existing air quality plots and websites?**

-> The first use case is to investigate the thesis above ("*quarantine has measurable effect on air quality?"*)
+> The first use case is to investigate the thesis above ("*Has lockdown a measurable effect on air quality?
+In what measure?"*)
-> Nevertheless, the aim of this project is broader: create a set of reusable air quality analysis tools that unify all different sources from Italy's regions
+> Nevertheless, the aim of this project is broader: create a set of reusable air quality analysis tools that unify all different sources from the regions of Italy

 **There is already an air quality/pollution aggregator, you can find it and use it at this link...**

 > Nice!
-But I didn't check if this thing was already existing, because if I do this all the time, I wouldn't get any projects done :)
+I didn't check if this thing was already existing, because if I do this all the time, I wouldn't get any projects done :)
-> I'm also developing this as a personal project, to learn stuff in the process
+> (I'm mainly developing this as a personal project, to learn stuff in the process)

 **What are these regional "ARPA"?**

-> These are *"Agenzie Regionali per la Protezione Ambientale"* (*Regional Environmental Protection Agency*), Italian governmental agencies that collect and analyze data on air, water, acoustic and soil pollution on the national territory
+> These are *"Agenzie Regionali per la Protezione Ambientale"* (*Regional Environmental Protection Agency*), Italian governmental agencies that collect and analyze air, water, acoustic and soil pollution data on all the territory

 **Can I contribute?**

 > Yes, of course, as soon as the project is structured enough, refer to [CONTRIBUTING](CONTRIBUTING.md)
-> (Right now I have zero expectations on the final state of the project, I don't even know why I'm writing a FAQ section, but nevertheless this repository is and will stay public)

 ## ARPA Websites